GaffaSnobb/FYS4411_V21/project1/README.md

 - src: contains c++ code and header files, as well as the makefile for compiling and running.
 - scripts: contains python scripts for plotting and a statistical analysis using the blocking method.
 - fig: contains figures generated.
+- doc: contains a report describing our analysis

 ## Dependencies